frankiebaffa/arcana/README.md

 &{pathlike|md}
 ```

-Parses the output of the include as _No-Flavor Markdown_.
-Can be used in
+Parses the output of the include as [No-Flavor Markdown](http://frankiebaffa.com/software/nfm.html).
-conjunction with the _raw_ modifier.
+Can be used in conjunction with the _raw_ modifier.

 ### If